Our Gang of Eight Gets Buzzed and There’s War

 Camellias, we discovered quickly, should not be planted around any plant susceptible to sippers that bring on sooty mold.

 Native hollies are willing hosts to practically any disease or insect that comes along.
-Crepe myrtles also host suckers and sooty mold.
+Crepe myrtles also host the suckers that promote sooty mold.

 Sooty mold thrives in dry seasons; rains tend to wash it away.

-In the end, some good soaking rains cleaned the leaves, and winter slowed the gangs of sap-suckers down.
+In the end, some good soaking rains cleansed the leaves, and winter kept the gangs of sap-suckers down.

 Pruning cuts, lawn-mower nicks, crash landings from tree-missiles may have injured the plant and gangs of spores come drifting on breezes or raindrops to enter the tiniest wounds.
-Damaged branches show dark stains in their pith when they are cut.
+When affected branches are cut, they show dark stains in their pith.

-The twig dieback gangs act fast.
-Symptoms spread quickly.
-We cut out the diseased branch or branches until the pith is completely white, no trace of murky brown but still showing green cambium under the bark to assure us it’s still alive.
+Twig dieback gangs can act fast.
+Symptoms can spread quickly.
+We cut out any diseased branch or branches until the pith is completely white, no trace of murky brown but still showing green cambium under the bark to assure us it’s still alive.

 I would be remiss if I didn’t tell you to sterilize your pruners with alcohol every time you make a cut.
 Shame on us, we don’t.

-We have found what looks like twig dieback on very young or newly planted shrubs that are probably stressed.
+We have found what looks like twig dieback on very young or newly planted shrubs.

 I suspect much of this is natural dieback caused by shaky balance between top growth and roots.
-It can take time for roots to begin working efficiently.
+It can take time for roots to begin working efficiently after planting.

-Until then, we cut out dead twigs routinely when we prune the plant.
+Until then, we cut out dead twigs as we spot them.
 We begin to worry when we see a plant shrinking instead of growing.